Falmouth to Plymouth

 How hard are the walks?

-Can I walk faster or slower than your suggested itineraries?
+Can I walk slower or faster than your suggested itineraries

-Can I add in rest day and activity days?
+Can I add in rest days and activity days?

 Start planning your perfect trip — your trail begins here.